ckritzar53/weatherio/README.md

 ### module.js

 The `module.js` file defines utility functions related to weather data conversion and calculations.
-It includes functions to convert temperature units from Kelvin to Celsius and Fahrenheit, convert wind speed units, and calculate air quality index (AQI) level and its corresponding message.
+It includes functions to convert temperature units from Kelvin to Celsius and Fahrenheit, convert wind speed units, and calculate the air quality index (AQI) level and its corresponding message.

 ### app.js